 Looking after yourself as a carer is really important not only for the person you look after, but for your health and well-being too.
 You may not even identify yourself as a ‘carer’ but the information below should help you access vital information on how to obtain an assessment or plan ahead to when you might require further support.

-The Lincolnshire Carers Partnership and the Lincolnshire Young Carers Partnership are there to support unpaid carers across Lincolnshire, in their caring role.
+The Lincolnshire Carers and Young Carers Partnership Ltd are here to support unpaid carers across Lincolnshire in their caring role.

-Our aim is to reach out to hidden and hard to reach carers, estimated at 66,000 in Lincolnshire alone (figures from the 2011 Census).
+Our aim is to reach out to unpaid carers, now 79,262 in Lincolnshire alone (figures from the 2011 Census).

-If you are an unpaid carer living in Lincolnshire, there are six important things you should know about in order to be linked in to the support available.
+If you are an unpaid carer living in Lincolnshire there are seven important things you should know about in order to be linked in to the support available.

-A Cuppa and a Chat = Carers Assessment - It can be difficult to recognise yourself as a carer, you might think you’re just being a good friend, neighbour or spouse and are, ‘just doing your job’.
-In reality, being a carer can be a difficult and lonely job and a good place to start is with a carer’s assessment.
-This is an opportunity for you to share your experience as a carer with a dedicated support worker who can guide you towards the help and support you are entitled to as an unpaid carer.
-It explores the impact your caring role has on your life, and helps to identify the right support to meet your needs.
+A Cuppa and a Chat = Carers Assessment - It can be difficult to recognise yourself as a carer; you might think you’re just being a good friend, neighbour or spouse and are ‘just doing your job’.
+But in reality, being a carer can be difficult and lonely at times, and so a good place to start is with a Carers Assessment.

-What would happen to your loved one if you were unable to care in the event of an emergency?
-Your Carer’s Emergency Plan is created by you, and provides detailed instructions for others to follow in an emergency situation, giving you peace of mind.
+Carer’s Emergency Plan - What would happen to your loved one if you were unable to care?
+Your Emergency Plan is created by you and provides detailed instruction for others to follow in an emergency situation, giving you peace of mind.
 Even better, it’s free to set up!

-This pack, designed by carers, is an excellent information source for all carers, including an A – Z booklet of help and advice on many subjects relevant to carers, a caring journal to record your interactions with professionals, and much more.
+Carers Information Pack - This is an excellent information source on many subjects relevant to carers, a Carers Journal to record your interactions with professionals and much more!

-This bi-monthly newsletter is full of carers’ experiences, stories, news and events, advice and fun content, and aims to inform and entertain carers across Lincolnshire.
-Created and edited by a group of carers who meet monthly, it is a great way to keep in touch with carers’ issues and be linked into the Carers Partnership.
+Carers Newsletter - This bi-monthly newsletter is full of carer’s experiences, stories, news and events.
+Including advice and fun content, it aims to inform and entertain carers across Lincolnshire.
+Created and edited by a group of carers who meet monthly, it is a great way to keep in touch with carer’s issues and be linked into the Carers Partnership.
 You too can send in your stories and experiences.

 Time out, or a short break for you